zextras/zimbra-drive/README.md

 zmzimletctl deploy /tmp/com_zextras_drive_open.zip
 ```

-### 4. Install NextCloud ZimbraDrive App
+### 4. Install Nextcloud / ownCloud ZimbraDrive App
 Extract `/tmp/zimbradrive/nextcloud-app/zimbradrive.tar.gz` in the folder `apps` of Own/Next Cloud.
 Login in Own/Next Cloud as an administrator, in `App` menu, enable `ZimbraDrive`.

-### 5. Configure NextCloud ZimbraDrive App
+### 5. Configure Nextcloud / ownCloud ZimbraDrive App
-Configure the Zimbra Server into to the `Zimbra Drive` section in the **Admin Configuration** of Your NextCloud instance.
+Configure the Zimbra Server into to the `Zimbra Drive` section in the **Admin Configuration** of Your Nextcloud / ownCloud instance.

 `Enable authentication through Zimbra` must be enabled to let Zimbra's users login.
 To manually enable the authentication through Zimbra add these lines to the Own/Next Cloud configuration: